 Finding a doctor for your child can be intimidating.
 Here is an articles that outlines things to consider.

 And don’t forget about the dentist!
 Babies should be checked by a dentist or physician by the time their first tooth appears or by their first birthday.
 There are plenty of providers that offer dental care at low or no cost.
-Click here to find a children’s dentist in your area.
+We recommend you begin by contacting Lindquist Dental.

 There are also lots of options to help pay for health care.
 If you, or your family is not covered by a employer sponsored plan then visit the Washington Health Plan Finder to find and sign-up for health insurance.
 There are many low cost and no cost options available.

 It’s hard to leave your son or daughter in the care of another, but Child Care Aware of Washington

 is here to help.
 They work with you to find a child care provider that fits with your needs either online or over the phone.

 Parenting Programs and In-Home Assistance